 New York Medical College Annual Medical Student Research Forum Award, "Orthopaedic Manifestations of Child Abuse in the South Bronx," 1992

-MD, New York Medical College, Valhalla, New York, 1992
+Education: MD, New York Medical College, Valhalla, New York, 1992

 BA, Middlebury College, Middlebury, Vermont, 1988

-Orthopaedic Surgery, Hospital for Special Surgery/Weill Cornell Medical College, New York, 1997
+Residency: Orthopedic Surgery, Hospital for Special Surgery/Weill Cornell Medical College, New York, 1997

-Orthopaedic Surgery, New York Medical College, Valhalla, NY, 1995
+Orthopedic Surgery, New York Medical College, Valhalla, NY, 1995

 Fellowship: Pediatric Orthopedic Surgery, A.I. duPont Hospital for Children/Jefferson Medical College, Wilmington, Delaware, 1998